Bitcoin + General FAQ

 Do you have a minimum age to use the ATM?

 Yes.
 Customers need to be at least 13 years of age to use any Athena-owned service, including the ATMs.

 What are your fees to purchase and sell bitcoin?

 Our exchange fees for Bitcoin (BTC) vary by ATM.
-The “We Sell” price expressed at the ATM is the amount you would pay for one whole BTC, updated continuously to track the markets.
+Please see our CoinATMRadar page for current per-coin effective rates.
 Pricing may change at any time, but is typically within the 10-18% range.
-Please contact us for current rates.
+The “We Sell” price expressed at the ATM is the amount you would pay for one whole coin, updated continuously to track the markets.
+You can buy any fraction of a coin you want.